How to Ship Alcohol in the U.S: Tips, State Rules and Regulations for Shipping Beer, Wine and Spirits (UPS, FedEx & USPS)

 • Receive a signature from an adult 21 years or older at the delivery time.

 All international alcohol shipments must also be sent express.
-Include this factor in your rate structure if you have multiple international customers.
-Also, after signing the shipping agreement, you can ship goods in one of four ways.
-These four ways are consumer-license (both international and domestic) or licensee-license (both international and domestic).
+If you have multiple international customers, include this factor in your rate structure.
+Also, after signing the shipping agreement, you can ship goods in one of four ways: consumer-license (both international and domestic) or licensee-license (both international and domestic).

 How To Ship Alcohol Internationally